Simulation-based Inference with the Python Package sbijax: Examples

-With a trained summary network, below we define a function, called \texttt{summary\_fn}, which uses the summary network to compute statistics of the data.
-The Euclidean distance is computed between the summary statistics of the observed and simulated data sets. \begin{CodeChunk}
+\end{small} With a trained summary network, below we define a function, called \texttt{summary\_fn}, which uses the summary network to compute statistics of the data.
+The Euclidean distance is computed between the summary statistics of the observed and simulated data sets. \begin{small}